-Diwali, the festival of lights is one of the big festivals celebrated in India and is coming up on November 3.
-The Sweets and Desserts served for the festival are quite heavily dependent on dairy.
+Diwali, the festival of lights is one of the big festivals celebrated in India and is coming up on November 3rd.
+The sweets and desserts served for the festival are quite heavily dependent on dairy.
 Like any major festival or holiday in any country, we all get obsessed with vegan-izing some family favorites.
-With very few Vegan Indian commercial options in India and almost none in the United states, I try to vegan-ize some of my favorites around the Indian festivals that people can make at home.
-This year I have a decent collection that I could make into an E-book.
+With very few Vegan Indian commercial options in India, and almost none in the United states, I try to vegan-ize some of my favorites around the Indian festivals so that people can make them at home.
+This year I have a decent collection that could be turned into an E-book.

 - 1 Tablespoon Coconut oil (optional.
 Omit to make Oil-free)